kvietcong/cse163-final/README.md

 ## Steps for Result Reproduction
 1. Retrieve original data.
 Refer to the "Required Data" and retrieve the cleaned sets from https://www.kaggle.com/azathoth42/myanimelist.
 Download, rename, and relocate the cleaned data in to the proper folders.

-    > **Note:** If you want a premade data folder without any renaming or processing, download it at https://drive.google.com/drive/folders/1-HOV_2Xe9E9mNgtxm6sE6K0pD750JebP
 2. Make sure there are the proper files and the correct folder structure
     ```
     Main Directory